BJA Program Staff

 Tom Woodmansee is a Senior Advisor with CNA and has over 28 years of experience in policing.
 Tom works with numerous agencies around the country and specialized in providing TTA on violent crime reduction strategies, community policing practices, and addressing violent offenders.
 He has contributed to several articles, assessments, reports and webinars on policing best practices.

-Ms. Bridgette Bryson’s work for SPI involves providing technical assistance and support to SPI sites, as well as supporting the TTA outreach.
-Ms. Bryson supports SPI dissemination and coordination.
+Ms. Bridgette Bryson's work for SPI involves providing technical assistance and logistical support to three SPI sites, managing the SPI website and webinars, and developing the SPI Quarterly Newsletter.
+Ms. Bryson manages the SPI social media accounts and delivers regular updates and items of interest to SPI followers.

 Brittany C. Cunningham